What activities are being organised for the 2025/26 school year?

 Final prices are listed in the above schedule.

-**An additional Processing Fee of €1 is added to each completed transaction, helping to cover the cost of payment fees.
+**An additional Processing Fee of €1 per child is added to each completed transaction to help cover payment processing fees.

 Apart from reading this section, how can I get ready in advance?